-First press the "POWER" button on the projector cabinet or the remote control for a minimum of two seconds.
+First press the Power (ON/STAND BY) button on the projector cabinet or the POWER OFF button on the remote control for a minimum of two seconds.
 The power indicator will glow orange.
 After the projector turns off, the cooling fans keep operating for 90 seconds.